How John Mellencamp Became Johnny Cougar on His Debut Album, ‘Chestnut Street Incident’

 Having been mostly a bar band singer to that point, Mellencamp laid down a bunch of cover songs for the album – which was released on Oct.
 1, 1976 – in his hometown of Bloomington, Ind., including Roy Orbison’s “Oh, Pretty Woman,” the Lovin’ Spoonful’s “Do You Believe in Magic,” the Doors’ “Twentieth Century Fox” and Elvis Presley's “Jailhouse Rock.”
 He then moved to New York City’s Hit Factory studio to record a handful of originals.

 The covers were fairly standard renditions; nothing stood out or would be any different from what you might hear live at the local watering hole on any given Saturday night.
 And when it came to the originals, it was a mixed bag.
 “Good Girls” is a paint-by-numbers narrative on what separates the squeaky clean women from those who are into one-night stands.
 And “Sad Lady” is borderline unbearable in describing someone who is, well, sad.

 But Mellencamp shows hints of his future voice on tracks like “American Dream,” which, lyrically at least, isn't too far removed from his mid-'80s small-town subjects.
 Same thing with “Chestnut Street” and “Chestnut Street Revisited.”
 Potential flashes throughout Chestnut Street Incident, though it’s not nearly enough to salvage the mishmash it turned out to be.

 At the time, Mellencamp said he’d never drop the name, because it didn’t “mean squat.”
 “It is what it is,” he shrugged.
-Five years later, when 1991's Whenever We Wanted arrived, "Cougar" was completely gone.
+But five years later, when 1991's Whenever We Wanted arrived, the "Cougar" moniker was completely gone.
 When 1985's Scarecrow was reissued on vinyl for Record Store Day in 2015, the “Cougar” part of his name was pointedly crossed out.